garrandall/popular-music-data/tracks/still-po--pimpin--do-or-die-johnny-p-twista.md

 Meet me at the crib bout 2, stop frontin
 Blow to the bone as I clicked on somethin
 Tryin to cut me up, yeah the trick's on somethin
-The corner of the party where the niggaz stay bumpin This is for the gin and the hen in my stomach
+The corner of the party where the niggas stay bumpin This is for the gin and the hen in my stomach
 I'm lookin at the do' females still comin
 Lookin to my left and the B's still comin
 Lookin to my right and the drinks still comin
 Tryin to shake the dice but the girl lookin cunnin Circlin the do' where the money start runnin
 Took a pause, hey y'all wassup
 Hey Hummers in the double-R, is it a double car
 Pulled over to the car
 So I, asked Proceeds, to pass the B's, no bitch